manoelpqueiroz/galactipy/.gitlab/issue_templates/Request for Support.md

 <!-- Please check all that apply with an `x` (like `[x]`); checking is not mandatory -->

 - [ ] I am using the latest version for generating projects with Galactipy;
-- [ ] I have explored the [issue tracker][1] for similar cases, attempting searches with the following terms:
+- [ ] I have explored the [Issue Tracker][1] for similar cases, attempting searches with the following terms:
   <!-- List all searches you have performed -->
   - `...`
   - `...`